Mbed-TLS/mbedtls/docs/architecture/psa-migration/md-cipher-dispatch.md

 This excludes things like:
 - Support for encrypted PEM, PKCS5 and PKCS12 encryption, and PKCS8 encrypted keys in PK parse.
 (Not widely used on highly constrained devices.)
 - Support for NIST-KW.
 (Same justification.)
+- Support for CMAC.
+(Same justification, plus can be directly accelerated.)
 - Support for CBC ciphersuites in TLS.
 (They've been recommended against for a while now.)

+### Dual-dispatch for block cipher primitives

+Considering the priorities stated above, initially we want to support GCM, CCM and CTR-DRBG.
+All trhee of them use the block cipher primitive only in the encrypt direction.
+Currently, GCM and CCM use the Cipher layer in order to work with AES, Aria and Camellia (DES is excluded by the standards due to its smaller block size) and CTR-DRBG directly uses the low-level API from `aes.h`.
+In all cases, access to the "block cipher primitive" is done by using "ECB mode" (which for both Cipher and `aes.h` only allows a single block, contrary to PSA which implements actual ECB mode).

+The two AEAD modes, GCM and CCM, have very similar needs and positions in the stack, strongly suggesting using the same design for both.
+On the other hand, there are a number of differences between CTR-DRBG and them.
+- CTR-DRBG only uses AES (and there is no plan to extend it to other block ciphers at the moment), while GCM and CCM need to work with 3 block ciphers already.
+- CTR-DRBG holds a special position in the stack: most users don't care about it per se, they only care about getting random numbers - in fact PSA users don't even need to know what DRBG is used.
+In particular, no part of the stack is asking questions like "is CTR-DRBG-AES available?" - an RNG needs to be available and that's it - contrary to similar questions about AES-GCM etc. which are asked for example by TLS.

+So, it makes sense to use different designs for CTR-DRBG on one hand, and GCM/CCM on the other hand:
+- CTR-DRBG can just check if `AES_C` is present and "fall back" to PSA is not.
+- GCM and CCM need an common abstraction layer that allows:
+  - Using AES, Aria or Camellia in a uniform way.
+  - Dispatching to built-in or driver.

+The abstraction layer used by GCM and CCM may either be a new internal module, or a subset of the existing Cipher API, extended with the ability to dispatch to a PSA driver.

+Reasons for making this layer's API a subset of the existing Cipher API:
+- No need to design, implement and test a new module.
+(Will need to test the new subset though, as well as the extended behaviour.)
+- No code change in GCM and CCM - only need to update dependencies.
+- No risk for code duplication between a potential new module and Cipher: source-level, and in in particular in builds that still have `CIPHER_C` enabled.
+(Compiled-code duplication could be avoided by excluding the new module in such builds, though.)
+- If want to support other users of Cipher later (such as NIST-KW, CMAC, PKCS5 and PKCS12), we can just extend dual-dispatch support to other modes/operations in Cipher and keep those extra modules unchanged as well.

+Possible costs of re-using (a subset of) the existing Cipher API instead of defining a new one:
+- We carry over costs associated with `cipher_info_t` structures.
+(Currently the info structure is used for 3 things: (1) to check if the cipher is supported, (2) to check its block size, (3) because `setup()` requires it).
+- We carry over questionable implementation decisions, like dynamic allocation of context.

+Those costs could be avoided by refactoring (parts of) Cipher, but that would probably mean either:
+- significant differences in how the `cipher.h` API is implemented between builds with the full Cipher or only a subset;
+- or more work to apply the simplifications to all of Cipher.

 ## Specification